JanDostal/spsse-web-own-rest-api/README.md

 ## Development info

-- App was being developed in the period july 2021
+- App was being developed in the period July 2021
-- App was uploaded from school repository to this repository in may 2022, which was at the end in the last year of secondary school
+- App was uploaded from school repository to this repository in May 2022, which was at the end in the last year of secondary school

 ## Instructions for starting app